kragen/dernocua/text/microlisp.md

 An STM32F103C8 as used in a Blue Pill runs about 72 MIPS, 64 or usually 128 KiB of Flash, and 20 KiB of SRAM; the preassembled board costs about US$2.
-This chip uses about 1.5 nJ per 32-bit instruction and can run ARM code from SRAM.
+This chip uses about 1.5 nJ per 32-bit instruction (32.8 mA at 72 MHz, mostly one instruction per cycle, at 2.5 V, is 83 mW, or 1.1 nJ per clock cycle; but this is the datasheet’s *max* current consumption at 85° with all peripherals disabled; and lower voltages and higher clock speeds may be doable), and it can run ARM code from SRAM.
 But 20 KiB isn’t a lot of space, so you need some external memory.

-As mentioned in file `energy-autonomous-computing.md`, and file `ghz-dds.md`, you can get a variety of memory chips to interface to the STM32; a rough outline of chips I think may be representative
+As mentioned in file `energy-autonomous-computing.md` and file `ghz-dds.md`, you can get a variety of memory chips to interface to the STM32; a rough outline of chips I think may be representative
 follows: